Latter-day Saint volunteers lend a hand after Hurricane Idalia

 - Tifton, Georgia.

-All missionaries in Florida and Georgia in the path of the storm are safe and accounted for.
+The storm didn’t damage the Tampa, Florida, temple construction site, and all missionaries from the church in Florida and Georgia in the path of the storm are safe.

 “Lives are changed every time we assist with disaster relief efforts,” said Elder Galt in a statement.
 “We can help show love to all of God’s children.
 Through our actions, we testify of our Savior, Jesus Christ.”